Market research in the marketing plan

 You can use market research to support many decisions when you create your brand identity.

-For example, your values and personality should fit with your target customers like and look for in brands.
+For example, your essence, values and personality should fit with your target customers like and look for in brands.

 You can identify desirable features, benefits and attributes from market research and include them in your brand identity.